bitquant/cloudflare-workers/README.md

 ## Supported Operations
 `worker.use(handler)`  Add middleware that executes on every path

+`worker.use(path, handler)`  Add middleware that executes on a specific path

 `worker.get(path, handler)`  Executes a handler on GETs for a specific path

 `worker.put(path, handler)`  Executes a handler on PUTs for a specific path

 `worker.post(path, handler)`  Executes a handler on POSTs for a specific path

+`worker.delete(path, handler)`  Executes a handler on DELETEs for a specific path

 ## Wildcard Paths
 Use wildcard `*` to handle multiple routes with one handler.
 For example